Link Search Menu Expand Document

 1. Under the File > Examples menu in your IDE, open 01.
 Basics > Blink.
 This opens an example Sketch (Arduino program) called Blink.
 Take a moment to read through the code, including the documentation at the top, with your partners.

-2. Connect your Arduino to a USB drive on your computer using a micro USB cable.
-You can keep the Arduino pins in the foam it came with for this step (some students have found that they needed to take the Arduino out of the foam)
+2. Connect your Arduino to a USB drive on your computer using a USB-C cable.
+You can keep the Arduino pins in the case it came with for this step (some students have found that they needed to take the Arduino out of the case)

 3. Use the upload button to upload the Sketch to the board.
 Instructions on how to use the Arduino IDE to upload are here.

 Troubleshooting: if you get an error about a device not found on a port, try selecting a different port in the Tools > Port menu.
-If you continue to have connectivity support, please try the steps on this page
+If that doesn’t help: make sure there is nothing else plugged in to the ports of your laptop, and try a different port.
+Once you have a connection, update the firmware of the Arduino (via the Tools menu).

-4. Observe the on-board LED (near the 5V pin) blinking, with the LED toggling between ON and OFF every 1 second.
+4. Observe the on-board LED (near the GND pin) blinking, with the LED toggling between ON and OFF every 1 second.

 3. Edit the sketch to make the LED blink twice as slowly.
 Upload the code and verify that the LED is blinking slower.